kyverno/kyverno/docs/dev/troubleshooting/reports.md

 ## Getting reports detailed information

-When querying reports yoy can add `-o wide` to get a more detailed output.
+When querying reports you can add `-o wide` to get a more detailed output.

 This will show infos about the resource associated with the report.